Security Architecture

 Requires Phone Approval

-Bash Write Edit NotebookEdit MultiEdit
+Bash Write Edit NotebookEdit MultiEdit + any unconfigured tool

-🛠 Approval Server Implementation
+🛠 Approval Flow Implementation

 • Claude Code runs with your existing desktop permissions — --dangerously-skip-permissions is never used